collocations.org

 The streets were now filled with terrible shadows.

-emerge from, loom up out of, step out from/of ~s
+emerge from, move out of, step out from, step out of

-Suddenly a huge figure loomed up out of the shadows.
+Suddenly a large figure emerged from the shadows.

 She shrank back into the shadows as the footsteps approached.